wearesort/sort-wearesort/_our-blog/2019-01-03-randal-writes-an-awesome-blog-post.md

 All of this was done in a rich text editor, not needing to use markdown at all (though I can see that little toggle selector tempting me like a big red launch button).

 Overall Martin, je suis impressed!
 Nice work mate.

+{% include block-quote.html quote="Quote" title="This is the title for the quopte" cite="And a citation" variant="solid" %}

+{% include icon-header.html icon="circled-2 custom" label="Icon tghingy" %}